Frequently Asked Questions

 You may, but we’ve got you covered so you don’t need to!
 We encourage you to attend the session for the grade level you teach, because the teacher guide will also include “on-ramps” with below-grade-level practice for struggling students and “accelerators” at higher grade levels for kids ready for more challenge.
 This helps you meet the needs of all your students wherever they are.

-Do I need to participate in each webinar to receive the classroom materials for that activity?
+Do I need to participate in each session to receive the classroom materials for that activity?

-As part of our charitable gift, we do require teachers to participate in the webinar associated with each activity so they can gain a deeper understanding of the mechanics and the pedagogy behind it.
+As part of our charitable gift, we do require teachers to participate in the professional development session associated with each activity so they can gain a deeper understanding of the mechanics and the pedagogy behind it.
 We have found that bringing like-minded teachers together to connect with one another creates deeper conversations and generates ideas on how to make math fun.

 What materials are included in the classroom kit?